Editor’s Note: This post was updated on October 1, 2018, for accuracy and comprehensiveness. It was originally published on April 20, 2016

 Do you know what your body fat percentage is, right now?

 Your body fat percentage is a value that tells you how much of your body weight is made up of fat.
-In terms of your overall health, your body fat percentage can be one of the most useful numbers available to you, even more so than your scale weight and much more so than your Body Mass Index (BMI).
+In terms of your overall health, your body fat percentage can be one of the most useful numbers available to you, more than how much you weigh and even more than your Body Mass Index (BMI).

-Knowing how much you weigh tells you very little because people can have the same body weight but have completely different compositions, body types, and health risks.
-You body fat percentage puts your weight into context, telling you far more about your yourself than how heavy you are.
+Knowing how much you weigh tells you very little because two people can have the same weight but have completely different body compositions and health risks.
+Your body fat percentage (PBF) puts your weight into context, telling you far more about yourself than how heavy you are.

 Here are the body compositions of three types of people, all around the same weight (~154 pounds) and height (5’10”).
 To make each of these easier to talk about later, we’ll give them each a fictitious name.

-Bill has a body weight of 154.0 pounds and a body fat percentage of 28.3%.
-Notice the large differences between the bar for Body Fat Mass and SMM (Skeletal Muscle Mass).
-Because of this very large difference, despite being a normal weight, Bill likely falls into the category of what is popularly called “skinny fat.”
+Bill has a body weight of 154.0 pounds and a PBF of 28.3%.
+Notice the large differences between the bar for Body Fat Mass (BFM) and SMM (Skeletal Muscle Mass).
+Because of this very large difference, Bill likely falls into the category of what is popularly called “skinny fat.”

-Ted has a nearly identical weight to Bill – less than half a pound in difference – but has a body fat percentage of 15.6%, almost 13% less than Bill!
+Ted has a nearly identical weight to Bill – less than half a pound in difference – but has a PBF of 15.6%, almost 13% less than Bill!
 This is because, unlike Bill, Ted has average amounts of muscle and fat for a 5’10” person.

-Within about a pound of both Bill and Ted is Brian, with a body weight of 154.8 and a body fat percentage of 10.1%.
+Within about a pound of both Bill and Ted is Brian, with a body weight of 154.8 and a PBF of 10.1%.
 The bars for his SMM and Body Fat Mass are the complete inverse of Bill, who had a skinny fat composition.

 Now it’s true that even without these charts, it would be quite obvious to tell skinny fat Bill from athletic Brian just by looking at them.

-However, the more extreme examples of Bill and Brian are helpful to illustrate how three individuals with roughly the same scale weight and BMI can have wildly different body compositions-- something that scale weight cannot reveal.
+However, the more extreme examples of Bill and Brian are helpful to illustrate how three individuals with roughly the same scale weight and BMI can have wildly different body compositions— something that scale cannot reveal.

-Of the three individuals, Bill stands to be the most at risk for health problems because of his high body fat percentage and low muscle mass, but especially so because his weight and BMI are considered normal.
+Of the three individuals, Bill stands to be the most at risk for health problems because of his high PBF and low muscle mass, but especially so because his weight and BMI are considered normal.
 Bill may not be aware that he has increased risk for developing health complication, because visually he looks fine.

 - For men: 10-20% is considered normal/healthy